Updated March 13, 2023

-The first version of windows was released by Microsoft in 1985.
-Its purpose was to provide a user-friendly graphical user-interface for systems running on MS-DOS.
-Users using MS-DOS would have to manually type in commands to the computer with the help of command prompt to interact with the computer.
-Windows made this entire process of typing in commands, a click away.
-Soon Windows became the most popularly used operating system worldwide mainly due to its ease-of-use.
+The first version of Windows was released by Microsoft in 1985.
+Its purpose was to provide a user-friendly graphical user interface for systems running on MS-DOS.
+Users using MS-DOS would have to manually type in commands to the computer with the help of a command prompt to interact with the computer.
+Windows made this entire process of typing in commands a click away.
+Soon Windows became the most popularly used operating system worldwide mainly due to its ease of use.

 Few Windows Alternatives

 Following are the main alternatives for windows which are as follows:

 Mac-OS was first introduced by the American corporation Apple Inc. in 1984.
 However, it wasn’t until 2001 when the company rolled out a major upgrade – Mac OS X, which gained immense popularity.
 Mac OS is one of the lists of top Windows alternatives because it comes with a major constraint that is it only runs on the computers manufactured by Apple.
 On the other hand, it comes with a number of built-in software’s like iMovie, Garage Band, Siri, etc., making it easier to perform numerous tasks.
 Mac OS provides better security as it is less susceptible to viruses and other malware as compared to Windows.